dirigiblelabs/curriculum-2017/DanielaLozanova/Eclipse Dirigible - Launchpad Templates.md

 7. Enter the name you want in File Name.
 8. Choose the target location.
 9. Click **Finish**.
-10. You can create as many Launchpad items as you want by repeating these steps.
+10. To create as many Launchpad items as you want repeat these steps.

-## *Preview:*
+## *Preview*

 1. Open the index.html in the Workspace Explorer.